Crossing the Pond and Beyond

 The cable was made of soft manila rope.
 When it dried it was used as a mattress for the senior office

-Another distraction in this area was the sight of ships, some heading home, some going upriver as they were.
+Another distraction in this area was the sight of other ships, some heading across the Atlantic, some going upriver as they were.
 On approaching another vessel the ship’s flag was raised to identify its self.

 One can only imagine the excitement created by the sight of land and fellow humans in the many fishing boats that passed close enough to exchange greetings and news.